Course Descriptions: Masters in Counseling Psychology

 Clinical Practice II CP 611, 3 Units

 Clinical Practice II course continues the therapeutic work of Marriage and Family Therapists, Licensed Professional Clinical Counselors, and depth oriented psychotherapists.
-Each course in the Clinical Practice Sequence builds upon the previous one with successful completion of the earlier courses required for entrance into the subsequent courses.
 Focus is placed on case formulation that utilizes an assessment approach to co-creating a treatment plan with the client.
-Student will gather information through a bio-psychosocial assessment to define or describe the clinical problem as it is evidenced in the particular client.
+Students will gather information through a bio-psychosocial assessment to define or describe the clinical problem as it is evidenced in the particular client.
 Students will associate the client’s symptom pattern with diagnostic criteria in the DSM-5 (APA, 2013).
-Based on the defined clinical problem students will create treatment goals and interventions, the selection of appropriate clinical strategies, and methods for evaluating the client’s treatment progress.
-Instruction on theory-based case formulation is provided, training on multicultural competencies and diversity, and the system of care principles within the evidenced-based Recovery and Resiliency Models for mental health.
+Based on the defined clinical problem students will create treatment goals and interventions, select appropriate clinical strategies, and evaluate the client’s treatment progress.
+Theory-based case formulation is introduced in a collaborative format, as well as training on multicultural competencies and diversity, and the system of care principles within the evidenced-based Recovery and Resiliency Models for mental health.
 The course addresses a clinical approach to the treatment of trauma to better understand how trauma is imprinted on the body, brain, and spirit.
-Simultaneously, professional skill development focuses on the clinical capacity to understand, appreciate, and facilitate a traumatized client’s resiliency and ability to heal.
+Simultaneously, professional skill development focus is on the clinical capacity to understand, appreciate, and facilitate a traumatized client’s resiliency and ability to heal.
+Prerequisite: CP 610

 Clinical Practice III CP 612, 3 Units

-linical Practice III course continues the sequential focus on the practice of psychotherapy emphasizing the practical integration of depth psychology with the recovery model and other evidence-based treatment models that are utilized in community mental health settings.
-Each course in the Clinical Practice Sequence builds upon the previous one with successful completion of the earlier courses required for entrance into the subsequent courses.
-Particular attention is given in assisting students to refine assessment and diagnostic skills, to master the elements that go into building treatment plans and intervention strategies that are commensurate with the practice of marriage and family therapy and professional clinical counseling standards.
-Students will present clinical cases from their respective practicum sites from a variety of theoretical orientations and receive specific feedback to improve skills in assessment and diagnosis, clinical interventions, and tracking progress of treatment.
-Attention is given to the psychodynamic process; group therapy principles and interventions; the internal supervision model; ethical, legal, and professional issues in practice; therapeutic efficacy; the process of termination; and the vocations of marriage and family therapy, professional clinical counseling, and depth psychotherapy.
+The CP 612 Clinical Practice III course continues the sequential focus on the practice of psychotherapy emphasizing the practical integration of depth psychology, the recovery model and other evidence-based treatment models that are utilized in community mental health settings.
+Particular attention is given to refining assessment and diagnostic skills to master the elements that go into building treatment plans and intervention strategies that are commensurate with the practice of marriage and family therapy and professional clinical counseling standards.
+Students will present clinical cases from their respective practicum sites utilizing a variety of theoretical orientations and receive specific feedback to improve skills in identifying issues of development, adjustment and maladjustment; assessment, diagnosis, and clinical interventions; tracking the progress of treatment, and prognosis.
+Attention is given to health and wellness promotion in the psychodynamic process; group therapy principles and interventions; the internal supervision model; ethical, legal, and professional issues in practice; therapeutic efficacy; the process of termination; and the vocations of marriage and family therapy, professional clinical counseling, and depth psychotherapy.
+Prerequisites: CP 610, CP 611

 Clinical Practice IV CP 613, 1 Unit